 Load boards can be extremely helpful in finding loads, but I only resort to them after I’ve exhausted all my established relationships.
 I often go several weeks without posting my truck on boards because I’m staying busy with jobs gained through my network.

-6 ways I find loads
+6 ways I find the best loads

 Becoming a successful owner-operator is a process that took some time.
 Here’s what I’ve learned to do over the years.